-Physical intervention by staff is set out separately, (see staff handbook and behaviour policy) and acknowledges that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+Physical intervention by staff is set out separately, (positive handling policy) and acknowledges that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to themselves or another person.
 Any staff physical intervention will follow the DFE guidance on Use of Reasonable Force in Schools.

-Such events should be communicated to the headteacher/co-headteacher or a deputy headteachers who will direct any next steps.
+Such events should be communicated to the headteacher or an assistant headteacher who will direct any next steps.

-Physical intervention of a nature which is adjudged to have been unnecessary in the circumstances and/or causes injury or distress to a child may be considered under child protection, allegations management (KCSIE 2023) and/ or disciplinary procedures.
+Physical intervention of a nature which is judged to have been unnecessary in the circumstances and/or causes injury or distress to a child may be considered under child protection, allegations management (KCSIE 2024) and/ or disciplinary procedures.